 Tool and Supply Discounts

 Club members can purchase certain tools and supplies through the club, or from a participating vendor at a competitive or discounted cost.
 Wood sealer and C/A glue are sold to members at monthly meetings.
-Various vendors offer a 10% discount on tools and supplies to club members, including Woodcraft, Rockler, Crosscut Hardwoods, and Klingspor’s Woodworking Shop.
+Various vendors offer a 10% discount on tools and supplies to club members, including Rockler, Crosscut Hardwoods, and Klingspor’s Woodworking Shop.

 Equipment